hoisie/mustache/README.md

 ## Overview

-mustache.go is an implementation of the mustache template language in Go.
-It is better suited for website templates than Go's native pkg/template. mustache.go is fast -- it parses templates efficiently and stores them in a tree-like structure which allows for fast execution.
+This library is an implementation of the Mustache template language in Go.

+### Mustache Spec Compliance

+https://github.com/mustache/spec contains the formal standard for Mustache, and it is added as a submodule (using v1.1.3) for testing compliance.
+Currently ~40% of tests are failing, and the optional lambda support is not implemented.
+You can see which tests are disabled (b/c they are failing) by looking at spec_test.go.
+Getting all tests passing is my top priority (time permitting), and any PRs to that end are welcome.

 ## Documentation